 The band is at its best when it’s making brutally fast bangers like “Masunaga Vapors,” a song that hinges itself on elliptical guitar lines running up and down the scale at dazzling speeds.
 The whole thing crests at the end, when the wave breaks and everything collapses into glittering bits of synth.
 It’s excellent.
 While a typical song by The Armed lets up just long enough for a hook to appear, “A Life So Wonderful” goes even harder in the chorus, blast beats and screaming turning into something like an anthemic hook.
 “Faith in Medication” is built on Converge-ish vocals and angular stabs of guitar, making good on their early roots in mathcore.
 The solo at the end is a bonkers show off that’s completely unnecessary, which is what makes it great.

 Closer “The Music Becomes a Skull,” featuring vocals from Mark Lanegan, apes a goth drum pattern to slow things down and get b-i-i-i-g.
 While it’s not the best song on the record, it reflects a hungry band that keeps getting more ambitious.
 ULTRAPOP seems like it could have the same crossover appeal Sunbather did eight years ago: metal for the non-metal listener.
 Deep down, everyone likes to thrash, it’s just a matter of how much sugar is needed to make that thrashing palatable to people who prefer Popjustice over Decibel.
-This is a difficult needle to thread, bringing heavy music to people who sneer at the stuff.
-The Armed seem like they could really make it happen.
+The Armed thread a difficult needle, bringing heavy music to people who sneer at the stuff.
+They seem like they could really make it happen.

 Label: Sargent House